BC GREEN BUSINESS

 The goal of this initiative is to use circular economy concepts to advance quality of life, economic equity through incubation, innovation, education, and advocacy.
 The program’s five focus areas are changing business as usual, creating a movement that inspires, partnerships, advocacy, and economic development.

-Project Zero runs an annual incubator program which supports new business ideas and early star-ups who operate within the circular economy to launch their businesses and contribute to a low-carbon economic ecosystem.
-Quarterly roundtable meetings are hosted by the Project Zero team to engage members from diverse sectors and focus on policy change to reflect and support circular economy and zero waste within local government and key stakeholders.
+Project Zero runs an annual incubator program which supports new business ideas and early start-ups who operate within the circular economy to launch their businesses and contribute to a low-carbon economic ecosystem.

 The Ecostar Awards is an annual gala to recognize outstanding environmental achievements and leadership on Vancouver Island.
 The awards are presented to island-based businesses, non-profits, academia, governments, and individuals who have demonstrated outstanding leadership in sustainability and in the community.